wusinyee/SYW-Portfolio-v2023/README.md

 ===================================================================================================================================
 I leverage data to achieve tangible results, while aspiring to be a resourceful problem solver and data story-teller.
 I am also passionate about travel, mental health research, philosophy of mind, skydiving, and meme.

- Data & Business Intelligence Analyst || Software Engineer
+ Data & Business Intelligence Analyst
 -----------------------------------------------------------

 * 🌍  I'm based in Wan Chai, Hong Kong